WouterDurnez/fence/README.md

 A more recent package, with a lot of cool features!
 Great for building PoCs, too.
 Built by ex-AWS folks, and promises to be a lot more industry-oriented.

-## 🗺️ How do I use it?
+## 🛠️ How do I use it?

 Fence just has a few basic components.
 See the [notebooks](notebooks) for examples on how to use them.
 Documentation is coming soon, but for now, you can check out the [source code](fence) for more details.

 ## 📦 Installation

-Eventually, you will be install to Fence via pip:
+Eventually, you will be able install to Fence via pip (once it's on PyPi):

 ```bash
 pip install fence